ljw1004/csharpspec/csharp/classes.md

 ### Field initialization

-The initial value of a field, whether it be a static field or an instance field, is the default value (§5.2) of the field's type.
+The initial value of a field, whether it be a static field or an instance field, is the default value ([Default values](variables.md#default-values)) of the field's type.
 It is not possible to observe the value of a field before this default initialization has occurred, and a field is thus never "uninitialized".
 The example
 ```csharp
 using System;